denisdubochevalier/hyprland-minimizer/README.md

   minimized window without needing to use the tray.
 - **Context Menu:** Right-click the tray icon for options like restoring to the original workspace or closing the window directly.
+- **Interactive Restore**: Use a dmenu-style launcher (like rofi or wofi) to select any minimized window to restore.
+- **Configuration**: Customize behavior through a simple TOML configuration file.

 ## How It Works